juliusHuelsmann/LinuxScripts/readings/databases/README.md

 # [t_b, t_a]
 # where t_0 is guaranteed to be \in [t_b, t_a].
 ```
+### The way the uncertainty interval is computed

-For that, two time reference sources directly attatched to the different Nodes are used.
+For that, two kinds time reference sources are used at so-called ```TimeMasters``` distributed in the network.
 - Atomic Clocks (cheap)
 - GPS (very accurate but expensive)
-The errors of the different clocks tend not to be corrolated.
-Each Datacenter has got one ```TimeMaster``` machine that contains either an atomic clock or a gps clock.
+Each TimeMaster has only got one of the above mentioned time references.
 However most of the TimeMaster machines are using atomic clocks.
+The use of two different physical time references is done because the errors of the different clocks tend not to be corrolated.

-All master's time references are regularly compared against each other.
+All TimeMaster's time references are regularly compared against each other.
 The behaviour of the machines using atomic clocks differ from those using gps clocks

 ###### Atomic clock
 - slowly increase time uncertainty between synchronization